 - Alopecia Areata: This condition usually occurs due to severe stress affecting the immune system and leading to a severe loss of hair on the scalp.

-How to Cope with Stress and Hair Fall Naturally?
+How to Reduce Hair Fall & Stress Naturally?

 Following certain tips, one can reduce stress and hair fall such as: